Starting an Illinois LLC is Easy

 An Employer Identification Number (EIN) is like a Social Security number (SSN) for your company.
 The IRS and the state of Illinois will use this number to track your business activity.

 Your EIN will come in handy when it’s time to:

 The best way to get an EIN for your LLC in Illinois is by using the free online application on the IRS website.

 Read our Get an EIN guide for instructions.

 After forming your LLC, it's important to:

-- Research Illinois Business Licenses and Permits.
-For help, visit our How to Get an Illinois Business License guide.
-There are also business license services that can help.
+- Research Illinois business licenses and permits.
+For help, visit our How to Get a Business License in Illinois guide.
+There are also business license services that will help with this.

 Need Help Forming an LLC?